 Word Processor Integration

-If you just want to quickly add references to a paper, email, or blog post, Zotero's drag-and-drop Quick Copy is the easiest to go.
+If you just want to quickly add references to a paper, email, or blog post, Zotero's Quick Copy is the easiest way to go.
 Simply select items in the center column and drag them into any text field.
 Zotero will automatically create a formatted bibliography for you.
 To copy citations instead of references, hold down Shift at the start of the drag.

 - Set the default export format

 - Choose whether you want Zotero to include HTML markup when copying